degatedev/protocols/packages/loopring_v3/DESIGN.md

 ```
 bytes32 constant public WITHDRAWAL_TYPEHASH = keccak256(
-  "Withdrawal(address owner,uint32 accountID,uint16 tokenID,uint96 amount,uint16 feeTokenID,uint96 maxFee,address to,bytes extraData,uint minGas,uint32 validUntil,uint32 nonce)"
+  "Withdrawal(address owner,uint32 accountID,uint16 tokenID,uint248 amount,uint16 feeTokenID,uint96 maxFee,address to,uint minGas,uint32 validUntil,uint32 nonce)"
 );
 ```

 ### Forced Withdrawals

 It is possible to force the operator to process a withdrawal for the complete balance in an account.
 This is done by doing a withdrawal request on-chain using `forceWithdraw`.
-A fee in ETH needs to be paid for this request, and the fee paid by the user is fixed and decided by the Loopring contract at `forcedWithdrawalFee()`. `forceWithdraw` takes the account owner, the token address and the account ID as parameters.
+A fee in ETH needs to be paid for this request, and the fee paid by the user is fixed and decided by the Degate contract at `forcedWithdrawalFee()`. `forceWithdraw` takes the account owner, the token address and the account ID as parameters.
 On-chain we do not know which account has which owner, or if the owner even has an account.
 So when this function is called, we do not know if it is a valid withdrawal (started by the account owner or an agent of his) or a withdrawal that needs to be ignored because it was started by someone that is not authorized to approve transactions for the account.
 The operator and circuits know if the withdrawal was valid or not, and if it is valid, the full balance is withdrawn; otherwise, the account is left unchanged.

 The operator is allowed to process these forced withdrawals in any order but must process them within `MAX_AGE_FORCED_REQUEST_UNTIL_WITHDRAW_MODE` seconds the request was made on-chain.
 From that point on, `notifyForcedRequestTooOld` can be called by anyone to enable withdrawal mode.